fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 that.applier.change("things", "new value");
 ```

 This example will not log the transition from the initial model state of `undefined` to the console.
 It will, however, log the value `new value` triggered via the ChangeApplier API.

+**NOTE**: The current implementation of the ChangeApplier has a bug ([FLUID-5519](http://issues.fluidproject.org/browse/FLUID-5519)) which will often cause a model listener to be notified
+before much of the surrounding component has constructed.
+This can be annoying, since the model listener may want to rely on other infrastructure (e.g. invokers, etc.) that it cannot
+be sure have been constructed.
+For this reason, `excludeSource: "init"` is a useful way of stabilising this behaviour until the implementation is fixed (fix will be
+delivered as part of [FLUID-4925](http://issues.fluidproject.org/browse/FLUID-4925)).

 #### Wildcards in model path references ####